-The Department of Languages and Literatures offers a variety of courses in French, Greek, Hebrew, Irish, Italian, Japanese, Latin, Russian, and Spanish.
-Courses in Arabic, Chinese, and German are offered off campus as part of the Lehman-Manhattan College Language Consortium.
+The Department of Languages and Literatures offers a variety of courses in French, German, Greek, Irish, Italian, Japanese, Latin, Russian, and Spanish.
+Courses in Arabic and Chinese are offered off campus as part of the Lehman-Manhattan College Language Consortium.
 The Department also offers courses in literature and culture conducted in English, some of which satisfy the distribution requirement.
 In addition, a special Spanish-language sequence is offered for heritage speakers of Spanish to enable them to preserve and enhance their knowledge of Spanish.
 The Department also participates in the interdisciplinary programs in Comparative Literature, Latin American and Caribbean Studies, Linguistics, and Multilingual Journalism.
 For students majoring in fields with international or global goals, the department offers courses in phonetics, business, translation, reading in the arts and sciences, journalistic writing and health professions.
 Read more

 Amin Erfani received his BA in French and Comparative Literature and his Master in French from Stony Brook University (SUNY).
 He subsequently received a PhD in French with certificates in Comparative Literature and Psychoanalytic Studies from Emory University.
 He joined the Languages and Literatures Department at Lehman College in 2013.
 He has previously offered courses ranging from elementary to advanced French language, grammar, and culture; introduction to literature and special topics on French theater and 20th and 21st century French film and novel; interdisciplinary studies on modern France as well as the Francophone world.
 He has published articles and presented at conferences on avant-garde European theater, new media, critical theory, French 19th and 20th century poetry, and psychoanalytic studies.
 He has collaborated, within and beyond university walls, with cultural organizations on both sides of the Atlantic alongside French and American theaters.
 In that context, he has initiated a series of productions of contemporary French plays with his original English translations, particularly from works by Bernard-Marie Koltès and Valère Novarina.